The Lapierre story

 Page 29 of the "Pencil Papers" is the first of the pencil written part that remained.
 This means that any information between his actual trip and arriving in Colleville-sur-Mer is lost.
 We can only presume he met Guillot as planned and he introduced him to the evolutions that were ahead.
 He must have insisted, because he was present at the "cabane de Cabourg"…

-Due to the nature of the sabotage actions and timeframe, there is a high probability that Guillot was linked to the Réseau PTT by Etienne Bobo .
+the sabotage actions and timeframe, there is a high probability that Guillot

 A testimony from Henri Le Veillé ( May 6, 1956 : Centre National.
 Etudes PTT 6 rue Pierre Bourdan - PARIS 12è ), being " Responsable Régional du Réseau PTT" clearly explains the sabotages on the German telephone lines during the night of June 5, 1944.
 They cutted the telephonelines from the bunkers towards the German High Command Post for the whole coastline of the Calvados and Manche, situated in Basly .
 Also communication towards the "Central de Bernay " was interrupted, so inland communnication by wire was down.